heala-io/heala-handbook/README.md

  - ### K - Team Leads Guidelines

     The Team Lead Guidelines outline the expectations and responsibilities of team leads within the HEALA Tech team.
 These guidelines are intended to help team leads effectively manage and lead their teams, while also aligning with the overall goals and values of the company.
+[Learn More](guidelines/team-leads.md)

  - ### L - Team Members Guidelines

     As a member of the tech team, it is important to understand and follow the guidelines in place to ensure that the team is able to work efficiently and effectively.
+[Learn More](guidelines/team-members.md)

 <hr>